 How title insurance works

-Once the company completes the search, it assesses any issues, as well as potentially previously undiscovered ones, and then offers a quote for a title insurance policy based on those risks.
-If a title has many defects, the company might decline to offer a policy.
+Following the completion of the search, the company evaluates any identified issues, and subsequently provides a quote for a title insurance policy based on the associated risks.
+In cases where a title exhibits numerous defects, the company may opt not to offer a policy.